Quantum K-theory of flag varieties via non-abelian localization: Twisted theories

-It can also be checked directly that this function satisfies the proper recursion relations on $Y$.
+It can also be checked directly that it satisfies the properly twisted recursive relations on $Y$.

-We will show that this function descends to a point on $\mathcal{L}^{X,\Eu,V_i^\vee}$ as $\widetilde{T}\rightarrow T, y\rightarrow 1$ and $Q_{js}\rightarrow Q_j$.
-The process comprises three aspects.
-Firstly, this new function does not contain new poles.
-It looks like a coincidence in our case here that the extra terms all appear on the numerator, but this is not the essential reason.
-In fact, the appearance of $\mu$ in the twisting terms indicates that even if they do appear in denominator, we should regard them as their $q$-power series expansions.
-Secondly, we should show that the recursion relations between non-degenerated $\widetilde{T}$-fixed points on $Y$ of the $\bigoplus_{i=1}^n$ $\bigoplus_{r\neq s}\frac{P_{ir}}{P_{is}}y^{-1}$- and $E$-twisted theory descends correctly to the recursion relations between $T$-fixed points on $X$ of the $E$-twisted theory.
-This is, however, rather direct following what we have proved in Section \ref{IsoRec}.
-In fact, the only modification we need is to take into consideration the changes of the two recursion relations due to the twisting of $E = V_i^\vee$, which appear both in the form of
+We will show that this function descends to a point on $\mathcal{L}^{X,(\Eu,\mu^{-1}V_j^\vee)}$ as $\widetilde{T}\rightarrow T, y\rightarrow 1$ and $Q_{is}\rightarrow Q_i$.
+The proof comprises two aspects.
+First, this new function does not contain new poles.
+It looks like a coincidence in our case here that the extra factors all appear on the numerator instead of the denominator, but this is not the essential reason.
+In fact, the appearance of $\mu$ in the twisting terms indicates that even if they do appear in denominator (as happens in some other cases), we should regard them rather as their $q$-(or more precisely, $\mu$-)power series expansions.
+Second, at the existing poles of $J^{tw,Y,(\Eu,\mu^{-1}V_j^\vee)}$ we should show that under the specialization $\wT\rightarrow T, Q_{is}=Q_i$ and $y=1$, the residues satisfy the properly twisted recursive relations on $X$.
+Note that the \emph{isolated} double-twisted (i.e. by $(\Eu,y^{-1}\mathfrak{g}/\mathfrak{s})$ and then by $(\Eu,\mu^{-1}V_j^\vee)$) recursion coefficients between non-degenerate $\widetilde{T}$-fixed points on $Y$ descend correctly to the $(\Eu,\mu^{-1}V_j^\vee)$-twisted recursion coefficients between $T$-fixed points on $X$, which is rather direct from what we have proved in Section \ref{IsoRec}.
+In fact, compared to Section \ref{IsoRec}, the only modification necessary here is to take into consideration the changes coming from the $(\Eu,E)$-twisting in the two recursion coefficients, where $E = \mu^{-1}V_j^\vee$ for $X$ and $E = \mu^{-1}\sum_{s=1}^{v_j} P_{js}^{-1}$ for $Y$.
+Along the 1-dim orbit $AB$, both changes take the form